On Tarski's fixed point theorem: Constructive set theory

 We shall denote by $\CZF^-$ the system obtained from $\CZF$ by leaving out the Subset Collection scheme.
-Note that from Subset Collection one proves that the class of functions $b^a$ from a set $a$ to a set $b$ is a set, i.e., Myhill's Exponentiation Axiom.
+Subset Collection is perhaps the most unusual of the CZF axioms and schemes; for this paper it suffices to note that using it one proves that the class $b^a$ of functions from a set $a$ to a set $b$ is a set, i.e., the Exponentiation Axiom.

 Friedman's Intuitionistic Zermelo-Fraenkel set theory based on collection, IZF, has the same theorems as $\CZF$ extended by the unrestricted Separation Scheme and the Powerset Axiom.
 Moreover, the theory obtained from $\CZF$, or from IZF, by adding the Law of Excluded Middle has the same theorems as ZF.